Michigan ends losing streak with 79-68 win over Nebraska

 Kevin Cross’s step-back jumper from the baseline gave the Cornhuskers their last lead, 52-50, before Michigan went on a 21-4 run to go up by double digits.

-Wagner started the run with a 3 from the top of the key, and Brandon Johns Jr. made a 3 and dunked over Jervay Green on his way to a career-high 16 points.
+Franz Wagner, who had 18 points, started the run with a 3 from the top of the key.
+Brandon Johns Jr. made a 3 and dunked over Jervay Green on his way to a career-high 16 points.

-Nebraska missed 11 of 12 shots over a nine-minute stretch and went scoreless for four while the Wolverines pulled away.
+Michigan began dominating the inside, opening up the perimeter for Brooks, and the Wolverines were able to score transition baskets as Nebraska struggled with its shooting.
+The Huskers missed 11 of 12 shots over a nine-minute stretch and went scoreless for four while the Wolverines pulled away.

-Sophomore David DeJulius got his first career start in place of Simpson.
-He finished with five points and three assists.

 REMEMBERING KOBE